PaNOSC-ViNYL/ase/doc/tutorials/constraints/diffusion.rst

 In this tutorial, we will calculate the energy barrier that was found using the :mod:`NEB <ase.neb>` method in the :ref:`diffusion_tutorial` tutorial.
-Here, we use a siple :class:`~ase.constraints.FixedPlane` constraint that forces the Au atom to relax in the *yz*-plane only:
+Here, we use a simple :class:`~ase.constraints.FixedPlane` constraint that forces the Au atom to relax in the *yz*-plane only:

 .. literalinclude:: diffusion4.py